Privacy statement

 As we cannot rule out the possibility that our services may change in the future, this privacy statement could also change in certain respects.
 We encourage you to consult this privacy statement regularly so that you are aware of any changes.

-This version was drafted in May 2025.
+This version was drafted December 2025.